 EXECUTIVE COMMITTEE APPROVED POLICIES

-GUIDELINES FOR MENTORING AND REVIEWS OF PROBATIONARY PERIOD FACULTY IN THE
+PROVIDING REVIEWS OF PROBATIONARY PERIOD FACULTY IN THE

 COLLEGE OF LIBERAL ARTS AND SCIENCES